biosemantics/charaparser-web/README.md

     SUCCESSFULLY|UNSUCCESSFULLY|NO_OPERATION
     ```

-* /bsynonym: *Creates a broader synonym to the class in the named ontology*
+* /bsynonym: *Creates a broader synonym to the class in the named ontology if term is not already a class, otherwise, no-operation*
   * HTTP POST http://{host}/bsynonym
   * Request body:If user value is empty, a shared ontology will be used.
 Otherwise, a user-specific version of the ontology will be used (See /createUserOntology).
 All other fields are required of a non-empty value.
     ```json